-This course touch upon the law relating to real estate, primarily in accordance with the National Land Code 1965 and the procedures in respect of it.
-It will addressed the alienation of land, types of titles and ownership rights on the land, land dealings, registration and restrains on dealings.
+This course touches upon the law relating to real estate, primarily in accordance with the National Land Code 1965 and the procedures in respect of it.
+It will address the alienation of land, types of titles and ownership rights on the land, land dealings, registration and restraint on dealings.